• Skip to primary navigation

 Gingerbread spices: sold in France as 'melange de pain d'épices': a mixture of ground cinnamon, ginger, nutmeg, aniseed.

-Make your own with 1 teaspoon ground cinnamon, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ¼ teaspoon ground aniseed.
+To make your own: 1 teaspoon ground cinnamon, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ¼ teaspoon ground aniseed.

 Reader Interactions